oscardelama/imgnoiser/README.md

 Documentation
 -------------

 Most software, including `imgnoiser` is developed in an iterative way: you decide to include some functionality or service in the product, you design the interface, develop the service, and during the tests you find some rough edges to polish and unhandled situations, so you iterate all over again until you are satisfied.
 Then you start to document the new functionality.

-In this context, most of the package documentation is complete and accurate, but recently added features are not complete or does not exists yet.
+In this context, most of the package documentation is complete and accurate, but recently added features may not be complete or exists yet.

 I have found an Issue
 ---------------------